docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 For a ListItem, the image is displayed to the left of the text.
 If the parent is a multi-column ListBox, this is the display image for the label in the first column, and labels for further columns are specified in the subitems array.
-See "Creating multi-column lists" on page 73.
+See :ref:`creating-multi-column-lists`.

 indent